ashishmohanty10/ashishmohanty10/README.md

-- 👋 Hi, I’m @ashishmohanty10
+- 👋 Hi, I’m Ashish
-- 👀 I’m interested in Web Devlopment
+- 👀 I’m interested in Web Devlopment/Software Development
 - 🌱 I’m currently learning React/Backend
-- 📫 How to reach me https://twitter.com/tw_sk1llz
+- 📫 How to reach me here: https://twitter.com/tw_sk1llz

 <!---
 ashishmohanty10/ashishmohanty10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.